Planeson/bus_eta_dev/readme.md

 Font used is Open Sans.
 Reference: https://fonts.googleapis.com/css?family=Open Sans

 Layout is updated every minute.
-The cycling is done every 3 seconds (const displayTime).
+The cycling is done every 3 seconds (`const displayTime`).

-**Screenshot**
+To optimize for GMB usability, ETA closer to 8 minutes is omitted.
+The second/third ETA would be used instead.
+This helps to make 11/M actually usable, if you trust GMB ETA.

+## Screenshot
 ![Screenshot](screenshot.jpg)
 V1

 ![Screenshot](ScreenshotV2.png)
 V2

 Meant for 1080p displays.
+For other resolution, you are suggested to simply zoom in and out.